 H-E-B is a familiar name to just about anyone in Texas.
-The company operates 4 separate grocery store brands (Central Market, Joe V’s Smart Shop, Mi Tienda, and H-E-B) with locations in 4 out of the 5 largest metroplexes in the state, sorry El Paso.
+The company operates four separate grocery store brands (Central Market, Joe V’s Smart Shop, Mi Tienda, and H-E-B) with locations in 4 out of the five largest metroplexes in the state, sorry, El Paso.
 H-E-B even has extensive operations throughout Northeastern and Central Mexico.
 However, a grandiose expansion was not exactly how H-E-B entered the Houston market.
 With roots in the Hill Country town of Kerrville, Texas.
-Initial expansion of H-E-B was slow and limited to small towns around the headquarters.
-Throughout the 20th century HEB would increase their presence in smaller and rural communities, along with San Antonio.
-At the time larger cities, like Dallas and Austin faced fierce competition from mostly from huge out-of-state chains.
-Houston was no exception and by the 1980s are the three most dominant chains in Houston were Kroger, Safeway, and Randall’s.
+The initial expansion of H-E-B was slow and limited to small towns around their South Texas headquarters.
+Throughout the 20th century, HEB would increase its presence in smaller communities in the Valley, along with San Antonio.
+During the, 50s the chain would begin to crawl up the Gulf Coast, with sights on Houston.
+Pausing once they reached El Campo around 1960.
+At the time, larger cities faced fierce competition, mostly from huge multi-state chains.
+Houston was no exception, and by the late 1980s, the three most dominant chains in Houston were Kroger, Safeway, and local Randall’s.

 After braving markets far outside their home territory H-E-B began a slow crawl up the Gulf Coast into Houston, starting slowly from the successful Corpus Christi market.
 To test the new Houston market a cost saving measure was made to open a few “Pantry Foods” locations in older disused grocery stores.
-The Houston area had plenty of these thanks to the respective bankruptcies of Safeway/AppleTree.
-As many of these stores were pushing 30 years old space was limited.
-As such Pantry Foods banner did not carry as much stock compared to other grocery stores of the time.
-There were no specialty shops such as a Deli, Bakery, Butcher, or Pharmacy.
-The variety of items was quite low, shelf space was usually reserved for one name brand item, and one generic.
-There was little staff outside the managers, stockers, and cashiers, if a product wasn’t out on the shelf to be sold, it wasn’t available.
-The number of items in the store was also dropped limiting variety.
-These ideas helped to keep costs down with the end goal of introducing H-E-B to the Houston area, as a serious competitor against chains like Kroger, and Albertsons.
+The Houston area had plenty of these thanks to the respective bankruptcies of Safeway/AppleTree, and closings of chains like Eagle.
+Many of the stores H-E-B was interested in were pushing 30 years old and space was limited.
+As such the Pantry Foods banner carried a smaller and much more deliberately chosen stock.
+Also Pantry Foods had no specialty departments such as a Deli, Bakery, Butcher, or Pharmacy.
+The overall variety of brands was quite low, shelf space was usually reserved for one name brand item, and one generic.
+There was also little staff outside the managers, stockers, and cashiers, if a product wasn’t out on the shelf to be sold, it probably wasn’t available.
+The overall number of items in the store was also dropped and limited to grocery only.
+These ideas helped to keep costs down with the end goal of introducing H-E-B to the Houston area, as a serious competitor against chains like Food Lion, and Safeway/AppleTree Budget stores

-The plan of attack was simple, H-E-B would start from the small towns around Houston abandoned by closing Safeways and use that to build.
-Throughout the early 90s multiple stores were opened around Houston and in the suburbs surrounding the area.
+The plan of attack was simple, H-E-B would start with the small towns around Houston abandoned by closing grocers and use these stores to expand their presence.
+Throughout the early 90s multiple stores were opened near Houston and in the suburbs surrounding the city.
 By the mid 90s development had moved within the loop.
-The stores in the Houston Metro area were generally a bit bigger than their more rural counterparts.
+The stores in the Houston Metro area were generally a bit bigger than their rural counterparts.
 Again, this was due to reusing old stores and living with whatever choices that first company had made.

 Photo Source: HoustonTvNews (Deleted)